My son Jules woke up on Christmas last year and started drawing. He was 2. (His birthday is in March.)

 July was also the month he got obsessed with The Scream.

-He also started drawing the characters from a Coco coloring book, even though he still refuses to watch the movie again, and screams whenever I mention it.
+He started drawing the characters from a Coco coloring book, even though he still refuses to watch the movie again, and screams whenever I mention it.
 (When you draw things, you’re in control of them.)

 He also started drawing the human body.